AvivShabtay/Sysmon/README.md

 - [ ] Read limit value for linked-list size from Driver's registry key
 - [ ] Add to PsSetCreateProcessNotifyRoutineEx ImageFileName and ParentProcessId data
 - [ ] Add caching to process and thread data
+- [ ] Change application-to-driver communication from pooling to better method.
 ---

 ## Useful links